gitmichaelqiu/Video-Insight/README.md

 - **Text Editing**: Edit and correct OCR results manually
 - **Multiple Export Options**: Copy summaries in plain text or markdown format

+## TBD

+- [ ] Add voice-to-text recognition and integrate it in summary
+- [ ] Store video anaysis history locally
+- [ ] Chat to Ollama in summary panel
+- [ ] Integrate video frames and summary into a document

 ## Requirements

 - macOS